 It doesn’t take much to melt this Grandma’s heart.
-A few years ago, my Grands created these fingerpainted masterpieces.
+A few years ago, my Grandkids created these finger-painted masterpieces.
 I can still see in the painting how tiny their hands were.
 They grow up too fast, and preserving their work is important to me.
-I’ve wanted to frames these since… forever.
+I’ve wanted to frame these since… forever.
 And then I discovered that the canvas itself was stretched over a perfect frame.
 This DIY hack is called a reverse canvas and it’s a classy way to display their artwork.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun DIY projects that I can share with you!
 To see my full disclaimer, click here.

 Clear Coat For Protection

 To start with, you will want to protect that precious artwork with a clear coat.
 Since the canvas isn’t going to be behind glass, this clear coat will help protect it and give it a shiny appearance.
-I found that it also enhanced the colors of the acrylic paints.
+I found that it also enhanced the colors of acrylic paints.
 Not sure this step is necessary, but I want to make sure these masterpieces are around for a long time.